-By capturing an object, building or site, a point cloud is created that reproduces the most accurate representation of reality or “digital reality”.
+By capturing an object, building, or site, a point cloud is created that reproduces the most accurate representation of reality or “digital reality”.
+This digital model can be further refined using photogrammetry software to ensure an even more detailed representation.

-Creation of plans with reality capture techniques allows you to create a digital model of any space, property or place with a set of hardwares such as laser scanner, lidar, drone or even iPad or iPhone if you have the right applications.
+The creation of plans using reality capture techniques allows you to produce a digital model of any space, property, or place with hardware such as laser scanners, lidar, drones, or even iPads or iPhones if you have the right applications.
 After taking real data with these devices, a three-dimensional (3D) model identical to reality will be obtained.

 Benefits of reality capture